mhBrice/thesis/article2/article2.md

 to determine how climate, disturbances and soils influence transition dynamics.
-We decided not to include an index of propagule availability, even though it is known to affect tree range shifts [@pearson_climate_2006], as forest composition is already very strongly correlated with our climate covariates [Fig. \ref{figA2.4};
+We decided not to include an index of propagule availability, even though it is known to affect tree range shifts [@pearson_climate_2006], as forest composition is already very strongly correlated with our climate covariates [Fig.
-@goldblum_deciduous_2010; @vissault_biogeographie_2016].
-Our model is therefore
+\ref{figA2.4}; @goldblum_deciduous_2010; @vissault_biogeographie_2016].
+Our
-well-suited for our research goals; however it is not designed to make future range shift projections.
+model is therefore well-suited for our research goals about recent forest dynamics.
+However, it is not designed to make precise range shift projections under future climate change because, when computing model long-term equilibrium, we assume the environment remains constant over time and that transitions are possible wherever environmental conditions are suitable.